 "She Made Them Do It" is another addition to the growing list of made for TV movies which dramatize a true crime story, this one involves Sarah Jo Pender who was labelled a "Female Charles Manson" as she reportedly manipulated her boyfriend in to doing her dirty work for her and killing her roommates.
-The thing is that whilst there are some graphic scenes surrounding the murder "She Made Them Do It" is not about whether or not Sarah Pender is guilty but an examination of her character when she escapes from prison and if you believe she is innocent then it might feel like an assassination of her character.
+The thing is that whilst there are some graphic scenes surrounding the murder "She Made Them Do It" is not about whether or not Sarah Pender is guilty but an examination of her character when she escapes from prison, and as such if you believe she is innocent then it might feel like an assassination of her character.

 What certainly helps "She Made Them Do It" is the casting of Jenna Dewan Tatum as she does a brilliant job of playing Sarah like a version of a High School bitch, the sort of girl who knows she is sexy and knows she can use it to get her way.
-But Jenna also makes Sarah the sort of woman so desperate that she is willing to do anything but not showing that desperation getting to her and instead using it to motivate her evil actions.
+But Jenna also makes Sarah the sort of woman so desperate that she is willing to do anything, not showing that desperation getting to her but instead using it to motivate her evil actions.

 What this all boils down to is that "She Made Them Do It" is an interesting look at Sarah Jo Pender rather than the double murder which she was convicted of being involved in.
-And by the time "She Made Them Do It" ends will believe she was exceptionally devious and masterful at manipulating others.
+And by the time "She Made Them Do It" ends you will believe she was exceptionally devious and masterful at manipulating others.